escalante/escalante.io/faq.md

 still allow you to deploy standard Lift applications.
 For more info, check the [documentation](/documentation).

+## Play Framework

+### What is Play Framework?

+[Play Framework](http://www.playframework.com/) is a popular, lightweight, stateless Scala web framework that's build on Akka and enables highly-scalable applications.

+### What version of Play Framework can be deployed on Escalante?

+Only Play Framework versions 2.1 or above can be deployed.

+### Are Java Play web applications supported on Escalante?

+No, Escalante only focuses on deploying Scala Play applications.

 ## Vaadin

 ### What is Vaadin ?